mboss10/1percent-better-everyday/learnings/20240717 - Excel PMT() function.md

 1. **Consistent Units**: Ensure that the `rate` and `nper` use consistent time units.
 For example, if payments are monthly, divide the annual rate by 12 and multiply the number of years by 12.

-2. **Positive Results**: If you prefer positive results, add a negative sign before the PMT function:
+2. **Positive Results**: If we prefer positive results, we add a negative sign before the PMT function:
    ```excel
    =-PMT(rate, nper, pv)
    ```